Attacks on health facilities during the Gaza war: March 2024

 On 24 March 2024, the Palestine Red Crescent stated that it was unable to contact its staff at Al-Amal after Israeli tanks attacked the hospital and forced nearly everyone inside to evacuate.
 The Red Crescent further stated hospital staff remained behind with nine patients, along with a family with disabled children, and that a displaced person had been shot in the head and killed.
 On 25 March, the Red Crescent stated it had coordinated with the ICRC and UNOCHA to evacuate 27 medical staff and six patients.
 Witnesses stated the hospital had been under "constant bombing and tank shells".
 On 26 March, the Red Crescent stated the hospital was completely out of service.

 Turkish-Palestinian Friendship Hospital

-An air strike in the vicinity of the Turkish-Palestinian Friendship Hospital caused damage and was condemned by Turkey.
+An air strike in the vicinity of the Turkish-Palestinian Friendship Hospital caused damage and was condemned by Turkey, who stated it was a violation of international law.

 Jordan Field Hospital

 The Jordan Field Hospital in Gaza, which has been operating since 2009, was badly affected during the conflict.
 The hospital faced an existential threat due to a lack of supplies during the Israeli bombardment.
 In response, the Jordanian Air Force sent emergency medical aid to the hospital.
 On 19 January 2024, the Jordanian government reported that the Israeli military had deliberately targeted its field hospital in Khan Younis, using a tank to block the hospital entrance and shooting at the hospital and bunker shelters.